 Students normally prepare their dissertations during TT and the long vacation, but it is often valuable to commence background work earlier.
 A student's dissertation topic should be selected in consultation with their supervisor and the details of the form and scope of the dissertation are described in the Regulations.
-Here are some potential dissertation projects for the academic year 2022-23.
-This will be updated for the 2023-24 academic year in February 2024.
-Also students are encouraged to talk to any potential supervisors, which may include most academics or researchers in OCIAM or the NA Group.
+It is possible to do a dissertation on a project proposed by one of our industrial partners.
+Here are some potential dissertation projects for the academic year 2024-25.
+This will be updated for the 2025-26 academic year in February 2026.
+Also students are encouraged to talk to any potential supervisors, which includes most academics or researchers in OCIAM or the Numerical Analysis Group.
 Note that the supervisor allocated in the first term will not usually turn out to be the supervisor for the dissertation.
-Each student will be required to give a short talk and answer questions on the background to their dissertation topic at an open meeting, attended by supervisors, examiners and other students, to be held at the end of May or early June.
+Each student will be required to give a short talk and answer questions on the background to their dissertation topic at an open meeting, attended by supervisors, examiners and other students, to be held in early June.

 The body of the dissertation (excluding appendices etc.) should usually be 40-50 pages (less than 55 pages without penalty).

-Students should submit an electronic copy of their dissertation by 12 noon on Wednesday 28th August 2024.
-The electronic copy should be a single pdf file and should be submitted online.
+Students should submit an electronic copy of their dissertation by 12 noon on Wednesday 2nd September 2026.
+The electronic copy should be a single pdf file and should be submitted online via the Inspera coursework submission platform.

 The oral examination (viva) will be held approximately two weeks later and students will be expected to answer questions on their dissertation.

-More details about the dissertation are given in the dissertation handbook.
+More details about the dissertation are given in the dissertation handbook and students should also be aware of the departmental AI policy (both available from the main course webpage).

 Past dissertations can be viewed by members of the Mathematical Institute (log in required).

+Last updated on 22 Sep 2025, 12:12pm.
 Please contact us with feedback and comments about this page.
-Last updated on 20 Oct 2023 15:09.